 By the territory:

 - Global—Obviously, global marketplaces work all over the world or include several countries.
-A customer from any point of the planet can place an order and the marketplace guarantees that ordered products will be shipped to the customer.
+A customer from any point of the planet can place an order and a marketplace guarantees that ordered products will be shipped to the customer;

 - Local—A local marketplace covers only a certain territory and delivery may not be available in any other place.

-Marketplace’s classifications are a handy knowledge.
+Marketplace’s classification is a handy knowledge.
 It can suggest the direction of marketing strategy and developing points, when managing a website.
 Read more about types.

 Local vs Global marketplaces

-When world marketplace giants conquered the market, small businesses lost confidence.
-However, one can’t see through a brick wall.
+When world marketplace giants conquered the market, small businesses lost their positions.
+However, one cannot see through a brick wall.
 In certain conditions global marketplaces are not as powerful as they seem at first glance.